AhmedAbozaid9/Cashie_backend/.github/instructions/memory.instruction.md

 - Refactored headers middleware from index.ts to middlewares/headers.ts
 - Fixed lint errors (import type, missing return type, console.log)
+- Main entry file location changed to src/api/index.ts; need to update all references and scripts to reflect new location

 ## Notes

 - Middleware extraction pattern established for future refactors
+- Ensure all build/dev/start scripts use new entry file
+- Check for any hardcoded references in codebase